poiyomi/PoiyomiDocs/docs/color-and-normals/decals.md

 - `Type`: <PropertyIcon name="float2" />**Vector2**

-Where on the UV the decal's center should be.
+Where on the UV the Decal's center should be.

 #### Rotation

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 360.0`

-How much rotation to apply to the decal, around its center position.
+How much rotation to apply to the Decal, around its center position.

 #### Rotation Speed

 - `Type`: <PropertyIcon name="float" />**Float**

-A constant roatation speed applied to the decal.
-A value of `180` will rotate the decal once per second.
+A constant rotation speed applied to the Decal.
+A value of `180` will rotate the Decal once per second.

 #### Scale

 - `Type`: <PropertyIcon name="float2" />**Vector2**

-Scale of the decal, in UV space. `1.0, 1.0` would map the decal to the entire UV square.
+Scale of the Decal, in UV space. `1.0, 1.0` would map the Decal to the entire UV square.

 #### Side Offset

 - `Type`: <PropertyIcon name="float4" />**Vector4**

-How much scale offset to define on each side of the decal.
+How much scale offset to define on each side of the Decal.

+#### Aspect Ratio

+- `Type`: <PropertyIcon name="dropdown" />**Dropdown**, Options: `Off`/`Shrink to Fit`/`Grow to Fit`

+Determines the Aspect Ratio of the Decal, used to specify fitting within the boundaries of your Decal or to fill in the entire Decal boundaries.

 #### Mirrored UV Mode